dtcenter/METplus/docs/Release_Guide/index.rst

 in the release steps for all components.
 However some instructions are specific to individual repositories and documented separately.

-Release instructions are described in the following chapters.
+Release instructions are described in the following sections.

 .. toctree::
    :titlesonly: